-Opportunity to help manage real money: Thanks to Zions Bank, MSFE students are provided the opportunity to manage an actual $5.0 million fixed income portfolio.
-Students will make asset allocation, trading, risk management, and credit decisions over the two semesters of the program under the direction of a faculty member who is an experienced financial professional.
+Opportunity to help manage real money: Students will make asset allocation, trading, risk management, and credit decisions over the two semesters of the program under the direction of a faculty member who is an experienced financial professional.
 This valuable experiential learning will help you apply what you learn and allow you to stand out in the marketplace.

 Admission to the MSFE program in the Department of Economics and Finance requires a minimum grade point average (GPA) of 3.0 (4.0 = A) for the last 60 semester credits earned prior to applying for the program.
-Educational requirements include bachelor's degree, courses in intermediate microeconomics and macroeconomics, econometrics or statistics, mathematical economics/calculus, and corporate finance.
+Ideally, incoming students will have already taken courses in intermediate microeconomics and macroeconomics, econometrics or statistics, mathematical economics/calculus, and corporate finance.
 Students whose prior academic performance warrants admission but who have not taken some of these courses may be admitted provisionally.
 Such a student will be required to make up deficiencies by enrolling in appropriate courses prior to beginning the program.
-These preparatory courses are offered in the summer semester.

-As noted above, the program is structured as a Plan B master's degree.
-Therefore, a student must earn a minimum of 30 credits above a bachelor's degree.
-These credit requirements include 27 credit hours of course work (i.e., nine, three credit courses) and three thesis credits.
+As noted above, the program is structured as a Plan B master’s degree.
+Therefore, a student must earn a minimum of 30 credits above a bachelor’s degree.
+These credit requirements include 27 credit hours of coursework and 3 thesis credits.
 It is anticipated that most students will complete the thesis credits (i.e., the Plan B paper) over the course of the summer semester following their fall entrance into the program.

 The Typical Plan of Study (POS) is as follows: